rehierl/node-tree-outliner/3-basic-design/3-7-0-current-section.md

 The list of sections will be extended by a new section, if the next node event results in opening a new section.

-Note that the new section will always appear at the end of the list (i.e. not at some arbitrary position).
-That is, because the new section will be a subsection to all sections in the previous listing (formal perspective).
+Note that the new section will always appear at the end of that list (i.e. not at some arbitrary position).
+That is, because the new section will be a subsection to all sections which were part of the list just before opening the corresponding section (formal perspective).

 Note that any sectioning node can only declare a single new section.
 That is, no node event will extend the list of sections by more than one section.

 **CLARIFICATION**
-The list of sections will be reduced by one or more sections, if the next node event results in closing these sections.
+The list of sections will be reduced by one or more sections, if the next node event results in closing those sections.

 Note that all of these sections will always be removed from the end of the list (i.e. not from an arbitrary position).
 That is, because any subsection must be closed before any of its ancestor sections can be closed.
-Recall that no parent container of an ancestor section is a descendant to the parent container of any of its subsections.
+Which is, because no parent container of an ancestor section is a descendant to the parent container of any of its subsections.

 **CLARIFICATION**